zordius/lightncandy/README.md

 * `DEBUG_ERROR_LOG` : error_log() when missing required data
 * `DEBUG_ERROR_EXCEPTION` : throw exception when missing required data
-* `DEBUG_TAGS` : turn the return value of render function turn into visual debug map
+* `DEBUG_TAGS` : turn the return value of render function into normalized mustache tags
-* `DEBUG_TAGS_ANSI` : turn the return value of render function turn into color visual debug map
+* `DEBUG_TAGS_ANSI` : turn the return value of render function into normalized mustache tags with ANSI color
-* `DEBUG_TAGS_HTML` : turn the return value of render function turn into HTML debug map.
+* `DEBUG_TAGS_HTML` : turn the return value of render function into normalized mustache tags with HTML comments

 Unsupported Feature (so far)
 ----------------------------